Safety scandals give foreign dairies a boost in China

 Nestle buys milk directly from thousands of small dairy farmers in the flat green fields of northeast China.
 But it has already cut its small suppliers from nearly 30,000 to under 12,000, and plans to rehouse the rest in big dairy bases.

-This month it broke ground on a 2.4 billion yuan ($377 million) project invested with U.S. dairy and feed cooperative Land O'Lakes and other partners.
+This month it broke ground on a $377 million project with U.S. dairy and feed cooperative Land O'Lakes LNDLK.UL and other partners.
 It will house a training center and two huge modern dairy farms, one with 2,400 cows, the other with 8,000.

-"A model where you have small farmers having a few cows is not really sustainable any longer," Nestle's China chief executive Roland Decorvet told Reuters at the ground-breaking in Shuangcheng, near the northeastern city of Harbin.

-New Zealand dairy cooperative Fonterra, which sells $2 billion a year of imported milk products in China, is also building large dairy bases near Beijing, the milk from which it sells at a premium to other dairies.
+New Zealand dairy cooperative Fonterra (FCGHA.NZ), which sells $2 billion a year of imported milk products in China, is also building large dairy bases near Beijing, the milk from which it sells at a premium to other dairies.

 In 2008, Fonterra lost almost all its $150 million investment in Sanlu Group, the state-owned Chinese dairy at the heart of the melamine scandal.